ErikLacharite/Neato-XV-11-LIDAR/README.md

     2. run "python XV-11_main.py"
     3. Wait for data to be collected
     4. Press CTRL+C
-    5. The image "LIDAR_OUT.PNG" will be saved into the same directory as the code
+    5. The image "LIDAR_OUT.PNG" will be saved into the current directory

 # Notes:
     1. The motor is not be controlled via PWM, between [3.3v or 22ohm+3.3v] the correct speed is reached.